SiFli SDK RF Test Guide

 bt_ns_test_mode_ctrl_cmd_t cmd;

 /* 1.
-Enter the test state, wait for the ack */
+Enter test mode, wait for ack */

 cmd.op = BT_TEST_OP_ENTER_TEST;